crossplane/crossplane/docs/stacks-guide-gcp.md

 kubectl create namespace crossplane-system
 ```

-Now we install the AWS stack using Crossplane CLI.
+Now we install the GCP stack using Crossplane CLI.
 Since this is an
 infrastructure stack, we need to specify that it's cluster-scoped by passing the
 `--cluster` flag.